Langley High School (Fairfax County, Virginia): Other activities

 Langley's fashion department sponsors an annual fashion show in Langley's auditorium.

-Langley's Science Olympiad team consistently receives accolades at the state and national levels.
-In 2015, they beat out the Thomas Jefferson High School for Science and Technology at the Virginia state tournament to secure a spot at the national tournament.
+Langley High School's Science Olympiad team has received accolades at the state and national levels.

 Athletics

 Langley plays in the AAA Liberty District of the Northern Region.
 The Langley sports teams are all referred to as the "Saxons.".

 The football team won the Northern Region and went to the state finals in 1993.

+Langley's varsity Ice Hockey team has won 4 NVSHL Virginia State Championships, 2019, 2022, 2023 and 2024.
+In addition, they have appeared in the NVSHL Playoff 14 Consecutive time 2009 - 2024.
+The team has also advanced on to the National Champions after there State wins for the past 3 years.

 The boys' wrestling team won the Liberty District Tournament for 11 years straight (2001–2011).
 In addition, it was the Northern Region champion in 2007.

 In 2009, 2010, and 2011, Langley's AAA boys' lacrosse team won the state championship.

-The Boys' Swim and Dive Team won the VHSL State Championships in 2017–2018, their first State Victory in Langley's history.
+The boys' swim and dive team won the VHSL State Championships in 2017–2018, their first State Victory in Langley's history.

-The Girls' Tennis won the Northern Region title in 2011, then went undefeated in 2012 to sweep the district, regional, and state titles.
+The girls' tennis won the Northern Region title in 2011, then went undefeated in 2012 to sweep the district, regional, and state titles.